Dpdl-io/DpdlEngine/Install_requirements.md

 See the official OCaml-java documentation at http://www.ocamljava.org/documentation/

-Eventually update the 'ocamlrun-scripting.jar' in the ./lib folder with the newest release downloaded from ocamljava.org
+Eventually you may update the 'ocamlrun-scripting.jar' in the ./lib folder with the newest release downloaded directly from ocamljava.org

 # How to run